 An assessment panel shall convene when a vacancy exists.
 Eligibility lists will be valid for one year after the date they are verified by the District Attorney Department Personnel Coordinator.
 Vacancies that exist in the SENIOR DISTRICT ATTORNEY INVESTIGATOR IIB classification shall be filled within thirty (30) days from the date the vacancy arises unless an eligibility list has been declared exhausted.
-In such an instance, a new assessment panel shall convene within ninety (90) days of the date an eligibility list has been declared exhausted within sixty (60) days of the date the assessment panel first convened.
+In such an instance, a new assessment panel shall convene within ninety (90) days of the date an eligibility list has been declared exhausted and a new list developed and posted within sixty (60) days of the date the assessment panel first convened.